 Spring: Recovery from Winter

 Inspect all logs for new checking—the cracks that develop as wood expands and contracts with temperature and moisture changes.
 Small checks are cosmetic and can be addressed during regular staining.
 Larger checks that could channel water into log cores need caulking or chinking repair before spring rains begin.
+I found a check last spring that had opened up enough to fit my finger in.
+Caught it just in time.

 Examine the roof carefully.
 Ice dams may have lifted shingles or damaged flashing.
 Snow loads might have stressed rafters.
 Clear accumulated debris from roof surfaces, clean gutters and downspouts, and verify that drainage directs water well away from foundation and log walls.

 Check staining condition on sun-exposed walls, particularly south and west faces.
 UV degradation accelerates in late winter when sun angle increases while snow reflects additional radiation onto walls.
 Plan for touch-up or complete re-staining if protection has deteriorated.
+My south wall needs attention twice as often as the north—probably should have led with this detail when my neighbors asked why their cabin was fading unevenly.

 Service your water system if it was winterized.
 Reconnect supply lines, check for freeze damage at fittings and fixtures, and pressurize the system while watching for leaks.
 Turn on the water heater only after confirming the tank has filled completely.